spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/opensource-program/index.html.md

 ### Who qualifies for the GitLab Open Source Partners program?

+While most partners are also members of the GitLab for Open Source Program, not all are (as some partners are commercial open source entities and therefore ineligible for the program).
+Most partners use GitLab Ultimate (either SaaS or self-managed); however, some prefer using the fully open source [Community Edition](https://about.gitlab.com/install/ce-or-ee/) because of their strong commitment to using only open source tools.

 Membership in GitLab Open Source Partners program is largely by invitation.
 Members of the open source program team extend invitations to longtime members of the GitLab for Open Source Program, projects using GitLab in interesting and innovative ways from which others can learn, or projects with large communities and brand recognition already using GitLab for everyday operations.

 Additionally, GitLab team members can nominate open source projects or organizations to become partners.
 To do so, they can simply open an issue in the [Open Source Partners Program project](https://gitlab.com/gitlab-com/marketing/community-relations/open-source-program/open-source-partners-program) and use the `open-source-partner-nomination` issue template.